arj-mat/lua-defs/README.md

 # lua-defs
 Snippet for implementing classes, enumeration and types in pure Lua language.

+Version 1.0.2 (13th February 2019).
+Change notes at the end of this readme.

 - Classes
 - Classes inheritance
 - Enum
 - Custom Types
+- For typed Dictionary implementation, see https://github.com/arj-mat/lua-dictionary/.
+It's also a great example of Lua Defs' usage.

 ## Usage
 ```lua
 require "lua-defs"